Skip to main content

 Experience this overnight the first three weekends of Gauley Season:

-September 8-11
+September 5-8

-September 15-18
+September 12-15

-September 22-25
+September 19-22

 This is the original Gauley River Overnight, simplified for those looking for a more back to the basics experience.
 While our Deluxe Gauley River Overnight comes with all the trimmings, the Throwback Gauley River Overnight is reminiscent of the early days of rafting on the Gauley River.
 This trip has all the rafting, all the fun, and all 120+ rapids that you’ll find on the Deluxe Overnight but comes in at a lower price point AND has a really cool name, too.

 Talk to a reservation specialist.
+(855) 379-8738

-About the Gauley River
+• About the River About the River

 The Gauley River is the cream of the whitewater crop.
 It’s characterized by heavy rapids that require tight, technical maneuvering.
 It’s 24 miles long, but it’s typically split into two sections: the Upper Gauley and the Lower Gauley.
 Gauley Season brings the year’s biggest whitewater and draws enthusiasts from across the globe each September and October.
 Over the course of six weeks, water is released from Summersville Lake on a set schedule, making for wild, powerful, BIG rapids that bring thrills you just can’t get anywhere else.

-How to Dress for Rafting
+• How to Dress for Rafting How to Dress for Rafting

-What’s Included
+• What’s Included What’s Included

 Transportation is covered from the resort to the river and back again.
 We’ll also provide all your rafting equipment (helmet, personal flotation device or PFD, paddle, and boat) and lunch and dinner on day one and breakfast and lunch on day two.

-What to Bring
+• What to Bring What to Bring

 Bring any medication you need, plus sunscreen, sunglasses, and a change of clothes for after your trip, plus a change of clothes for the following day.
 Bring any toiletries you may want to use.
 Guides carry small, waterproof bags to stow necessary medications.
 Depending on the time of year and the weather, you may also want a synthetic layer.
 If necessary, wetsuits and splash jackets are available for rent.
 Call us to book those, too.